CodepathCS288/COVID19Dashboard/README.md

    * Leads to a state screen for any state the the user searches
 * State Screen
    * Shows the data for the state
-   * Element Risk Levels will be clickable and will lead to another screen that shows more data on Risk levels
    * Element Cases will also be clickable and will lead to another screen that shows all the data on COVID Cases
    * Element Vaccinations will also be clickable and will lead to another screen that shows all data on COVID Vaccinations in the state
 * Search Bar (Countries Tab)